 Logistics Attendance is capped, but probably runs about 40,000 per day.
 Rumor has it that Augusta at one point brought in some logistics experts from Disney – and it shows.
 Things run quickly and smoothly.
 Lines are minimized.
 There’s always a good viewing spot.
 A few years ago, a big storm rolled through on Tuesday night, felling a huge pine tree that cut through the men’s restroom at the 16th hole like a hot knife through butter.
 It was literally rebuilt in 24 hours, up and running by Thursday morning.

 Practice Rounds Lots of guys are out playing before the Thursday start.
 The atmosphere is relaxed, they’re trying out different shots and you might even get in a word or two with one of the players.
 Plus, on the 16th hole, you get to see the great “skipping” contest.
-Players tee it up right in from the front of the lake and skip the ball on the water up to the green.
+Players tee it up in front of the pond and skip the ball on the water up to the green.
 Everyone does it.
 Amazing.

 Egg Salad Sandwiches $1.50.
 Boom!
 They go perfectly with a $2 beer.